danielhelfand/blog_posts/CustomComponent.md

-# Using the OpenShift Developer Catalog to Promote Reuse Across Organizations
+# Sharing Infrastructure Patterns Across an Organization's Development Teams

 No matter what role I have had or where I have worked, one thing that has stuck with me is the idea that project teams within a company are working on different